 Meanwhile, fighting the sway – as cyclists are often forced to do in a packed finish at a race — slows you down, the study suggests.

-The researchers suspect that increased power comes from the upper body, with skilled riders transferring it from their arms through the bike as they ‘dance.’
+The researchers suspect that swaying allows the upper body to contribute more power, with skilled riders transferring it from their arms through to the pedal as they ‘dance.’
 They also suspect that elites like those in the Tour get an even bigger boost than the 5% experienced by mere mortals in the lab.

-Aside from giving fans one more thing to watch for in the final days of the tour, as Cavendish seeks to break the record for most stages every won, they say the research could provide insight to bike designers (should high-end bikes be made with this benefit of rocking in mind?)
+Aside from giving fans one more thing to watch for in the final days of the tour, as Cavendish seeks to break the record for most stages ever won, they say the research could provide insight to bike designers (should high-end bikes be made with this benefit of rocking in mind?)

 For recreational cyclists who train on stationary bikes indoors in the winter, they recommend practicing en danseuse if the bike allows you to rock it at an angle.